Adstock, Quebec

 Adstock is a municipality in the Les Appalaches Regional County Municipality in the Chaudière-Appalaches region of Quebec, Canada.
 Its population in the Canada 2021 Census was 2,903.

 Adstock was created on February 14, 2001, after the amalgamation of Saint-Méthode-de-Frontenac and Sacré-Coeur-de-Marie-Partie-Sud.
 On October 24, 2001, Sainte-Anne-du-Lac joined the new municipality.

 Adstock was named after the township in which the former municipality of Saint-Méthode-de-Frontenac lies.
 The township was itself named after the village of Adstock in Buckinghamshire, England.

+Economy

+The Saint-Méthode bakery, a family business founded in 1947, is located within the municipality.
+In 2014, Benoît Faucher was the sole shareholder of the Faucher family in the business.

+Seventy years after it opened, under Benoît Faucher's leadership, the bakery eliminated genetically modified organisms (GMOs) from all its products.
+In 2017, the Saint-Méthode bakery factory in Adstock suffered a major fire.

+Subsequently, in 2023, Boulangerie Saint-Méthode acquired a new business partner: the American private equity firm Swander Pace Capital, which specialises in consumer goods.
+In addition, the family business plays an important role in the sliced bread trade, as in 2024 it is the second largest bakery in Quebec with a turnover of 125 million.

+By 2025, the company was distributing bread almost everywhere in Quebec, from Ottawa to the Acadian Peninsula.